The Center for Cisco Heritage

 - Explore Cisco History with our online catalog.

 Documenting networking technology within Cisco's corporate environment allows the Computer History Museum to capture Silicon Valley history at one of its sources.
 It builds Cisco's capacity to preserve its place in the history of the Internet and achieves a Museum goal to chronicle institutional knowledge in an industry that remains forward-thinking but is not historically reflective.
 The result is a case study in understanding how the agricultural Valley of Heart's Delight evolved into the world's technology hub.

 Leading this pioneering Center is Paula Jabloner, Director of Digital Collections, with 20 years of archival experience in a wide variety of settings.
 Stephanie Waslohn, Cisco Archivist, manages day to day operations.
 We encourage all Cisco buffs and hoarders of historical materials to contact the archive team.
 We depend on your contributions to preserve Cisco's tangible legacy.
 Watch for updates as the Cisco collection grows, and feel free to contact the team with questions.

 We are very pleased that Museum involvement will provide gravitas to the Cisco Archive endeavor by tapping into their extensive archival and curatorial expertise.
 Correspondingly by generously supporting the Museum we are making a commitment to preserving the broader and unparalleled history of Silicon Valley.
 Don Proctor,

-Museum trustee and Cisco senior vice-president
+and former Cisco senior vice-president

 - Annual Reports